zhenlonghe/Vimrc/README.md

         git clone vundle

-4. cd to `eddie-vim` directory and execute the `update.sh` to get latest version modules:
+4. cd to `zhenlong-vimrc` directory and execute the `:BundleInstall!  ` to get latest version modules:

-        :BundleInstall!

 5. link the vimrc to